Maidashi Ryokuchi: Location

 Maidashi Ryokuchi was designed as a children's playground with a public water fountain, playing equipment, and a nature trail.
 The barrier-free nature trail provides a recreation area for older people and for students from the nearby Fukuoka Junior High School.
-Located near Yume Town Hakata, it is overlooked by the local intermediate school.
-The park is a safe place for children to play.
+Located near Yume Town Hakata, it is overlooked by the local intermediate school and provides a safe place for children to play.
 It is the biggest of the ten public parks in the Maidashi school district.